-5. Right of Access, Equipment Installation, Removal & Inspection -- Upon reasonable notice, Company may send a qualified person to the premises where the Facilities are located at or immediately before the time Facilities first produce energy to inspect the interconnection, and observe Facilities’ commissioning (including any testing), startup, and operation for a period of up to three days after initial startup of Facilities.
+5. Right of Access, Equipment Installation, Removal & Inspection -- Upon reasonable notice, Company may send a qualified person to the premises where the Facilities are located at or immediately before the time Facilities first produce energy to inspect the interconnection, and observe Facilities’ commissioning (including any testing), startup, and operation for a period of up to three (3) days after initial startup of Facilities.

-Following the initial inspection process described above, at reasonable hours, and upon reasonable notice, or at any time without notice in the event of an emergency or hazardous condition, Company shall have access to the premises where the Facilities are located for any reasonable purpose in connection with the performance of the obligations imposed on it by this Agreement or if necessary to meet its legal obligation to provide service to its customers.
+Following the initial inspection process described above, at reasonable hours, and upon reasonable notice, or at any time without notice in the event of an emergency or hazardous condition, Company will have access to the premises where the Facilities are located for any reasonable purpose in connection with the performance of the obligations imposed on it by this Agreement or if necessary to meet its legal obligation to provide service to its customers.

 Customer warrants it has, or has obtained from other entities, all necessary rights to provide Company with access to the premises and Facilities, as necessary or appropriate for Company to exercise its rights under this Agreement and the Rules.

 6. Disconnection of Facilities -- Customer retains the option to disconnect from Company’s facilities.
-Customer shall notify Company of its intent to disconnect by giving Company at least thirty days’ written notice.
-Such disconnection shall not be a termination of this Agreement unless Customer exercises rights under Section 7.
+Customer will notify Company of its intent to disconnect by giving Company at least thirty (30) days’ written notice.
+Such disconnection will not be a termination of this Agreement unless Customer exercises rights under Section 7.

-Customer shall disconnect Facilities from Company’s facilities upon the effective date of any termination under Section 7.
+Customer will disconnect Facilities from Company’s facilities upon the effective date of any termination under Section 7.

-Subject to Commission Rule, for routine maintenance and repairs of Company’s facilities, Company shall provide Customer with seven business days’ notice of service interruption.
+Subject to Commission Rule, for routine maintenance and repairs of Company’s facilities, Company will provide Customer with seven (7) working days’ notice of service interruption.

-Company shall have the right to suspend service in cases where continuance of service to Customer will endanger persons or property.
-During the forced outage of Company’s facilities serving Customer, Company shall have the right to suspend service to effect immediate repairs of Company’s facilities, but Company shall use its best efforts to provide Customer with reasonable prior notice.
+Company will have the right to suspend service in cases where continuance of service to Customer will endanger persons or property.
+During the forced outage of Company’s facilities serving Customer, Company will have the right to suspend service to effect immediate repairs of Company’s facilities, but Company will use its best efforts to provide Customer with reasonable prior notice.

-7. Effective Term and Termination Rights -- This Agreement becomes effective when executed by both Parties and shall continue in effect until terminated.
+7. Effective Term and Termination Rights -- This Agreement becomes effective when executed by both Parties and will continue in effect until terminated.
 The Agreement may be terminated for the following reasons:

-Customer may terminate this Agreement at any time, by giving Company sixty days’ written notice;
+Customer may terminate this Agreement at any time, by giving Company sixty (60) days’ written notice;

-Company may terminate upon failure by Customer to generate energy from Facilities in parallel with Company’s facilities within twelve months after completion of the interconnection;
+Company may terminate upon failure by Customer to generate energy from Facilities in parallel with Company’s facilities within twelve (12) months after completion of the interconnection;